Nationaltheatret station: History

 Another planning office was established in 1962, initially led by Erik Himle.
 The final plans for the route were passed by parliament in 1968, and construction started in 1971.
 The initial station was entirely blasted in bedrock and consisted of a single platform, 220 m long and 11 m wide.
 Adjacent to the bedrock is a layer of construction concrete and above the platforms, there are corrugated steel plates to catch drips and to reduce noise.
 The section of line past Nationaltheatret was part of a 480 m section of the Oslo Tunnel designated Studenterlunden.
 Of this, 280 m was to run with the Common Tunnel of the Oslo Metro directly above it, resulting in a two-story tunnel.
 However, just east of Nationaltheatret, the two lines diverge, so the metro station is not directly on top of the railway station.

 The tunnel was officially opened on 30 May 1980 by Minister of Transport and Communications Ronald Bye and officially taken into use on 1 June.
 The tunnel, including Nationaltheatret, cost NOK 625 million Norwegian krone (NOK), of which Oslo Municipality had paid NOK 170 million.
 At first, the tunnel and Nationaltheatret was used by commuter trains from Lillestrøm to Drammen and Spikkestad, and trains from Eidsvoll and Årnes used the tunnel and turned at Skøyen.
 On 27 May 1989, Oslo V was closed and all traffic started running via Nationaltheatret.

 From 1998, the Airport Express Train would start operating, and more capacity would be needed, both at Nationaltheatret and through the Oslo Tunnel.
 In 1995, then NSB held an architecture competition to expand the station, which was won by LPO Arkitektur og Design and their design "Next To Nothing".
 Construction commenced in October 1997 and consisted of building 830 m of new tunnel, a new double platform, a larger vestibule, escalators and artwork.
 During the work, 110000 m3 of rock were blasted and 33000 m3 of concrete were poured.
-The station was decorated with works by Anne Karine Furunes, Terje Roalkvam and Katrine Giæver.
+The station was decorated with works by Anne-Karin Furunes, Terje Roalkvam and Katrine Giæver.
 The upgrades cost NOK 920 million and was officially opened by King Harald V on 16 December 1999.

 The new entrance was designed by Arne Eggen and decorated by Terje Roalkvam.
 Other art was designed by Bård Breivik and Ole Enstad, including reuse of some of the original vestibule art from 1980, including a green marble wall designed by Katrine Giæver that runs along the hallway leading to the metro station.
 The new platform was built using typical 1990s materials, such as glass, metal and concrete, contrasting the old platform which was much darker and featured dark terracotta tiles which were popular during the 1970s.